MeanderingProgrammer/render-markdown.nvim/README.md

         skip_heading = false,
         -- Prefix added when indenting, one per level. icon = '▎',
+        -- Priority to assign to extmarks.
+        priority = 0,
         -- Applied to icon.
         highlight = 'RenderMarkdownIndent',
     },